Xeli/jpigpio/README.md

 ----

 # Running an application
 JPigpio is built against Java version 8 and hence requires a Java 8 environment in order to run.
 This is the current level of Java supplied with Raspbian.
-An application that only uses the `PigpioSocket` class needs no additional special environment.
-However, an application that uses the `Pigpio` class needs to be able to find the JPigpio shared library written in C.  This is specified by adding the path to the directory which contains the file `libJPigpioC.so`.

-    java -Djava.library.path=<directory containing JPigpio library> tests/Test_Blink

-If the library can not be found, you will get an exception that looks similar to:

-	Exception in thread "main" java.lang.UnsatisfiedLinkError: no JPigpioC in java.library.path at java.lang.ClassLoader.loadLibrary(ClassLoader.java:1857)
-	        at java.lang.Runtime.loadLibrary0(Runtime.java:870)
-	        at java.lang.System.loadLibrary(System.java:1119)
-	        at jpigpio.Pigpio.<clinit>(Pigpio.java:5)
-	        at tests.Test_Blink.run(Test_Blink.java:30)
-	        at tests.Test_Blink.main(Test_Blink.java:24)

-Check that the java.library.path is supplied and that its value points to a directory which contains the `libJPigpioC.so` library file.

 ----

 # Installation